Skip to content

 The Walter Feldman Fellowship

-Photo credit Zach Mendez
+Photo credit Sian Michael

 “I was really excited by their explorations into new materials, sculptural work, and the depth of the themes they are exploring through their work — really getting at complex, contradictory subjectivities and perspectives.
 I love their unapologetic embrace of these contradictions and the dimensional world-building they are both doing, albeit in very distinct ways!
 Each is at a really fertile creative period ready to launch into the next stage of their careers…. and I hope this fellowship can be a small part of that!” — 2023 Feldman Fellow Juror Audrey N. Lopez